Updated July 19, 2023

 1. Events Should Be Separate, Unusual & Infrequent in Nature

 The main & highlighting feature and characteristics of the extraordinary items are the unusual and infrequent occurrence of the transaction.
-These transactions are un-anticipated and don’t happen frequently.
-These are separate events and transactions other than the daily transactions of the business which carried out for smooth running of the business on daily basis.
+These transactions are unanticipated and only happen occasionally.

 2. Events and Transactions are Material in Nature

-The Materiality characteristics of the event is one of the mandatory features.
-The materiality of the transaction qualifies the transaction to be highlighted in the financial statement of the entity as a separate point because of the material effect of the same in the profit & loss made by the company for the relevant period and the same need to be communicated to the users of the financial statement for true & fair view of the relevant facts mentioned in it.
+The Materiality characteristics of the event are one of the mandatory features.
+The materiality of the transaction qualifies the transaction to be highlighted in the entity’s financial statement as a separate point because of the material effect of the same in the profit & loss made by the company for the relevant period.
+The same need to be communicated to the users of the financial statement for an accurate & fair view of the relevant facts.

 Examples of Extraordinary Items

-The following are some of the events that could be considered as an extraordinary item in most of the business organization:
+The following are some of the events that could be considered extraordinary items in most business organizations:

 - Losses experienced by the business organization due to un-precedential cessation of business operation due to sudden strikes by the employees or labor forces.

-- A gain arising from the sale of non-performing units or parts of the business organization results in the sudden increase in the profit arising in the business which is not a common day trading or transaction within the business etc.
+- A gain arising from the sale of non-performing units or parts of the business organization results in a sudden increase in the profit arising in the business, which is not a common day trading or transaction within the business etc.

 Interpretation of Extraordinary Items

-Extraordinary items could also be termed as non-recurring transactions that do not occur frequently in the course of business.
-These events or transactions have a material impact on the financials of the company during the period of occurrence.
-These extraordinary items are mentioned or represented separately because it shows the users of the financial statement that the unusual increase or decrease in usual profit or loss in the business is due to some unprecedented transactions that occur during the period and it does not happen frequently.
-Hence the unusual profit & loss figure arising from the effect of extraordinary items is a onetime thing and should not be thought as a change in profit and loss arising from the day to day business activities.
+Extraordinary items are non-recurring transactions that do not occur frequently during the business.
+These events or transactions have a material impact on the company’s financials during the occurrence.
+These are mentioned or represented separately because it shows the financial statement users that the unusual increase or decrease in usual profit or loss in the business is due to some unprecedented transactions that occur during the period, which does not happen frequently.
+Hence the unusual profit & loss figure arising from the effect of extraordinary items is a one-time thing and should not be thought of as a change in profit and loss arising from the day-to-day business activities.

 Disclosure of Extraordinary Items

-In earlier days, till 2015 the extraordinary items are to be disclosed in the Profit & Loss statement of the organization just after the calculation of profit & loss arising from the day to day running of the business and the net impact on the profit & loss for that period is evaluated.
-The same is also reflected in the earnings per share calculation.
-But it was concluded that it is necessary to present the impact of the extraordinary items on the financials of the company but the presentation of the same in the front of the income statement does not change anything.
-Hence the presentation of the extraordinary items changed a little bit and nowadays the same is shown in the footnotes of the financial statement.
-With the proper disclaimer of the extraordinary items, the change brought upon the earning per share of the company due to the extraordinary items is also need to be disclosed.
+In earlier days, till 2015, the extraordinary items were to be disclosed in the Profit & Loss statement of the organization just after the calculation of profit & loss arising from the day-to-day running of the business and the net impact on the profit & loss for that period is evaluated.
+Still, the presentation of the same in the front of the income statement does not change anything.

 Importance of Extraordinary Items

-- The disclosure of extraordinary items shows the true & fair presentation of the financial statements of the company and helps the company to comply with the statutory rules & regulations.
+- The disclosure of exceptional items shows the accurate & fair presentation of the financial statements of the company and helps the company to comply with the statutory rules & regulations.

 - The presentation of the extraordinary items separately does not provide a confusing record of the status of the running of the business.
-In case of loss arising from the extraordinary items, the presentation of the same separately helps the company to show that there is nothing wrong with the normal running course of the business but the extraordinary event was the reason for the loss.
+In case of loss arising from the extraordinary items, the presentation of the same separately helps the company to show that there is nothing wrong with the normal running course of the business.
+Still, the extraordinary event was the reason for the loss.

-- The separate presentation of the extraordinary items helps in the evaluation of the same during the calculation of the tax liability of the company and taking effects of the extraordinary items in the evaluation of the tax payable by the company for the same period.
+- The separate presentation of the extraordinary items helps evaluate the same while calculating the company’s tax liability.
+It takes the effects of the extraordinary items in evaluating the tax payable by the company for the same period.

 Advantages of Extraordinary Items

-- In case of loss arising from the extraordinary event, the separate presentation of the same saves the impact of the same in the normal figure of the business in its financial statements and prevent the reputation or goodwill of the company from any downfall in the image of the company in such a competitive market.
+- In case of loss arising from the extraordinary event, the separate presentation of the same saves the impact of the same in the normal figure of the business in its financial statements.
+It prevents the reputation or goodwill of the company from any downfall in the image of the company in such a competitive market.

-- The presentation of the extraordinary items separately puts the focus on the profit & loss of the business in the next accounting period as the actual impact of the extraordinary event on the normal course business activities could be seen in the following period which determines the reactions of the users of the financial statement of the company.
+- The presentation of the extraordinary items separately puts the focus on the profit & loss of the business in the next accounting period, as the actual impact of the extraordinary event on the normal course of business activities could be seen in the following period, which determines the reactions of the users of the financial statement of the company.

 The extraordinary event could have a material impact on the financials of the business and could have a very negative impact on the normal running course of the business.
-As the destruction of the factory of the company due to any natural hazards could put a question on the going concern of the business for the same period or the following period.
-Hence the presentation of extraordinary events with the full information is important for the government as well as all the users of the financial statements of the company.
+The destruction of the company’s factory due to any natural hazards could put a question on the going concern of the business for the same period or the following period.
+Hence, presenting extraordinary events with full information is important for the government and all the users of the company’s financial statements.